mozilla/ActiveData/docs/jx.md

 ### Translating Data Shape

-JSON Expressions operates on JSON, with a focus on translating arrays of JSON, which is still just JSON.
-JSON expressions are not limited to arrays, and works on other (un)ordered sets that come out of databases and document stores.
-The [`select` clause](jx_Clause_Select.md) is responsible for record-wise translation.
+JSON Expressions operate on JSON, with a focus on translating arrays of JSON, which is still just JSON.
+JSON expressions are not limited to arrays, and work on other (un)ordered sets that come out of databases and document stores.
+The [`select` clause](jx_clause_select.md) is responsible for record-wise translation.

 ### Pivot Tables and Data Frames